Helios113/deep_nano/content/research_content/24-01-08-Biosensor/index.md

 ---
-title: " Biosensors modeling and simulations: A new way to discover drugs"
+title: " Biosensors modeling and simulations: a new way to discover drugs"
 date: 2024-01-10
 authors: ["Vihar Georgiev"]
 ---